-3.2.1.
+- 3.2.1.
 Tropical Weather Outlook (TWO).
 Tropical weather outlooks are prepared and issued by the TPC/NHC and CPHC during their respective hurricane seasons.
 The TPC/NHC writes TWOs for both the Atlantic and Eastern Pacific Basins.
 They are transmitted at 0530, 1130, 1730, and 2230 Eastern Local Time in the Atlantic and at 0400, 1000, 1600, and 2200 Pacific Local Time.
 In the Central Pacific, TWOs are transmitted by the CPHC at 0200, 0800, 1400, and 2000 UTC.
 The outlook briefly describes significant areas of disturbed weather and their potential for tropical cyclone development out to 48 hours.
-A tropical weather summary of Atlantic, Eastern Pacific, and Central Pacific tropical cyclone activity will be prepared and issued at the end of each month during the hurricane season.
+A tropical weather summary of Atlantic, Eastern Pacific, and Central Pacific tropical cyclone activity will be prepared and issued at the end of each month during the hurricane season. - 3.2.2.

-3.2.2.
 Tropical Cyclone Discussion.
 The TPC/NHC and the CPHC will, as appropriate, issue tropical cyclone discussions on Atlantic, Eastern Pacific, and Central Pacific tropical cyclones at 0300, 0900, 1500, and 2100 UTC.
-Discussions will contain preliminary prognostic positions and maximum wind-speed forecasts up to 72 hours; will describe objective techniques, synoptic features, and climatology used; and will provide reasons for track changes.
+Discussions will contain preliminary prognostic positions and maximum wind-speed forecasts up to 72 hours; will describe objective techniques, synoptic features, and climatology used; and will provide reasons for track changes. - 3.2.3.

-3.2.3.
 Tropical Cyclone Public Advisories.
 Tropical cyclone public advisories are issued by the TPC/NHC for all tropical cyclones in the Atlantic.
 In the Eastern Pacific, tropical cyclone public advisories are issued by TPC/NHC for tropical cyclones that are expected to affect land within 48 hours.
 In the Central Pacific, tropical cyclone public advisories are issued by CPHC for all tropical cyclones within the area of responsibility.
-Scheduled tropical cyclone public advisories are issued.
-Watch and warning break points are listed in Appendix B. In the Western Pacific, public advisories are issued by the NWS Forecast Office, Tiyan, Guam, for all tropical cyclones within the Territory of Guam and Micronesia, using tropical cyclone forecast/advisories prepared by the JTWC as guidance.
+Tropical cyclone public advisories are issued at the same time scheduled tropical cyclone forecast/advisories are issued; i.e., 0300, 0900, 1500, and 2100 UTC.
+Watch and warning break points are listed in Appendix B. In the Western Pacific, public advisories are issued by the NWS Forecast Office (WFO), Tiyan, Guam, for all tropical cyclones within the Territory of Guam and Micronesia, using tropical cyclone forecasts/advisories prepared by the Joint Typhoon Warning Center (JTWC) as guidance.